arpitbhatia/arpitbhatia/README.md

 ### Thanks for stopping by! 🤩 🤩 &nbsp;

 As a **full-stack developer,** I am skilled in all the facets of SDLC from concept through to development and delivery.
-Apart from coding I always enjoy meeting new people and hearing about their perspectives about how different things work 🤓.
+Along with coding I always enjoy meeting new people and hearing about their perspectives about how different things work 🤓.
 Please don’t hesitate to reach out.

 ### Technical Skills:
 <p align="left">